← Back to projects

 Code Showcase 11

-The complete retrieve() call chain: bi-encoder retrieval (kNN or hybrid) fetches 20 candidates, the LLM reranker scores and prunes to the top 5, then context assembly caps and concatenates hits for the final LLM answer generation.
+Full retrieve() call chain.
+Bi-encoder retrieval (kNN or hybrid) fetches 20 candidates.
+The LLM reranker scores and trims to the top 5.
+Context assembly caps and concatenates the hits.
+Final answer generation runs on that bounded context.

 text